-Further, a stakeholder workshop with participants drawn from the Government, private recruitment agencies, private sector, non - state actors, development partners and diaspora returnees was held in Naivasha with participants looking at the draft policy document to identify gaps and recommending issues of interest to be addressed by the policy.
+Further, stakeholder workshops (virtual and in person) were held with participants drawn from the Government, private recruitment agencies, private sector, non - state actors, development partners and diaspora returnees to identify gaps and recommend issues of interest to be addressed by the policy.
+Views obtained from the engagements were incorporated in this Diaspora Policy.